 - Pocket torch - A small Maglite can be invaluable for finding things on a dark stage.

 - Power reel - Sure, most performance venues will provide you with some power sockets on stage, but it is your responsibility to have the extension reels to get power to where you want it.
 It may be helpful to carry a range - a longer reel and some shorter extension bars.
+Again, remember Murphy's Law.
+If your gear requires X number of plug sockets, you can guarantee that the venue has one less than you need.

 So, where do we stop with these?
 I suppose some are more luxurious than others, but worth thinking about.